elilambnz/react-py/website/docs/examples/using-packages.md

 ## Installing packages with micropip

 Micropip can be used to install pure Python packages with wheels available on PyPI [or from other URLs](https://pyodide.org/en/stable/usage/loading-packages.html#installing-wheels-from-arbitrary-urls).

-Like the official packages, these packages can also be imported either globally through the provider, or per hook usage.
-For more info, see the [API reference docs](../introduction/api-reference).

 Example using [python-cowsay](https://github.com/James-Ansley/cowsay).